Based on this project, Project 04,

 (E) analysis of land use

-and its impact
+and its impact on land adjoining |

 An analysis of land use in accordance with the following aspects: -